pxl8964/pxl8964/README.md

 - 👋 Hi, I’m @pxl8964
 - 👀 I’m interested in coding any systems
-- 🌱 I’m currently learning Java, Python, C++, Computer Vision, 3D programming, and much more.
+- 🌱 I’m currently learning Full Stack Engineer skills.
 - 💞️ I’m looking to collaborate on anything as long as it is coding related
 - 📫 How to reach me: Pull a request.
 When I come back and see you, I will try if I can do anything.